ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 As noted in (#policy-enforcement-considerations), [Mail Receivers](#mail-receivers) need to apply more analysis than just DMARC validation in their disposition of incoming messages.
-An example of the consequences of honoring a Domain Owner Assessment Policy of p=reject without further analysis is that rejecting messages that have been relayed by a mailing list can cause the Mail Receiver's users to have their subscriptions to that mailing list canceled by the list software's automated handling of such rejections - it looks
+An example of the consequences of honoring a Domain Owner Assessment Policy of "p=reject" without further analysis is that rejecting messages that have been relayed by a mailing list can cause the Mail Receiver's users to have their subscriptions to that mailing list canceled by the list software's automated handling of such rejections - it looks